 - a.
-Seeing children as children, prioritising their best interests, recognising their particular needs, capacities, rights, and potential.
+See children as children, prioritising their best interests, recognising their particular needs, capacities, rights, and potential.
+To achieve this, work needs to be child-focused and developmentally informed.
 In B&NES, trauma informed training and participation in the trauma informed Enhanced Case Management initiative has focused attention on the importance of assessment, planning and delivery taking full account of the developmental needs of each individual child.
 Reducing caseloads enables practitioners to create bespoke packages of support and provide a lot of hands-on support where needed, for example, in offering lifts to school when children are reintegrating. - b.
-Developing pro-social identity for positive child outcomes, promoting children's individual strengths and capacities in order to develop their pro-social identity for sustainable desistance, helping to keep communities safer and see fewer people harmed.
-In B&NES, the relationship with each child is fundamental to the work undertaken, empowering them to fulfil their potential.
-Their involvement in innovative reparation projects enables them to contribute to the wider community. - c.
-Collaborating with children, encouraging their active participation, engagement, and wider social inclusion.
+Develop pro-social identity for positive child outcomes, promoting children's individual strengths and capacities in order to develop their pro-social identity for sustainable desistance, helping to keep communities safer and see fewer people harmed.
+To achieve this, work with children needs to be constructive and future-focused, built on supportive relationships that empower them to fulfil their potential and make positive contributions to society.
+In B&NES, the relationship with each child is fundamental to the work undertaken and their involvement in innovative reparation projects enables them to contribute to the wider community. - c.
+Collaborate with children, encouraging their active participation, engagement, and wider social inclusion.
+To achieve this, work needs to be a meaningful collaboration with children and their parents/carers.
 In B&NES there is longstanding practice of involving children in producing and reviewing plans for how we work with them, recruiting staff and producing materials for use with other children.
-This year, there is a commitment to take this further and give children a stronger voice, learning from other areas about how they are doing this and working with the Local Authority's Youth Ambassadors. - d.
-Promoting diversion, promoting a childhood outside the justice system using pre-emptive prevention, diversion, and minimal intervention.
+This year, there is a commitment to take this further and give children a stronger voice, learning from other areas about how they are doing this. - d.
+Promote diversion, promoting a childhood outside the justice system using pre-emptive prevention, diversion, and minimal intervention.
 To achieve this, work needs to minimise the stigma of contact with the youth justice system which can in itself be a risk factor for becoming further involved.
-In B&NES, the proportion of children diverted through outcome 22 and Community Resolutions has increased in the last year.
+In B&NES, the proportion of children diverted through outcome 22 and Community Resolution has increased in the last year.

 The Management Board considered the implications of a child first system at its recent awayday and affirmed its commitment to these principles.
 Within the Board and the Service, there has been a shift in terminology, including greater use of the term 'children' and a current consultation with children and staff on re-naming the Youth Offending Service.
-In recent discussions with staff about how the Management Board can support youth justice work, they identified a number of child-first issues in the Service's work with the Police and Courts.
+In recent discussions with staff about how the Management Board can support youth justice work, they identified a number of child-first issues in work with the Police and Courts.